skrey/yellow-extensions/features/update/README.md

 The following settings can be configured in file `system/settings/system.ini`:

 `UpdateExtensionUrl` = URL of repository with extensions
-`UpdateExtensionDir` = directory for extension source code
+`UpdateExtensionDir` = directory with extensions source code
 `UpdateExtensionFile` = file for extension settings
 `UpdateVersionFile` = version information of extensions
 `UpdateWaffleFile` = file information of extensions